wapmorgan/BinaryStream/README.md

 ```php
 saveGroup($name, array $fields)
 ```
 Create new group with few fields.
-If group with that name already exists, it replaces    .
+If group with that name already exists, it replaces original group.

 Additional methods to work with configuration: